-Importing the Dataset to the Power BI Report
+Import Test Data to the Power BI Report

 To create a Power BI visualization, you need data.
 Power BI allows you to import data from various sources such as flat files, databases, web services, etc. The dataset that you will be using to plot visualizations in this chapter can be downloaded freely in the CSV file via this Kaggle link.

 Next, from the top menu in the Power BI dashboard, click the Get data option.
 A dropdown list will appear, select Text/CSV from the list.
 Look at the following screenshot for reference.

 A file upload dialogue box will open, browse to the location where you downloaded your CSV file, and open it.
 You will see the following window.
 Click the Load button to load the data to Power BI reports view.

 The dataset contains information about honey production in different US states from the year 1998 to 2012.
 The data contains the state name, number of bee colonies, yield per bee colony, total production, price per pound, etc.

 Types of Slicers in Power BI